DevoInc/nodejs-sdk/README.md

 Be sure to use your own API key and secret.
 You can also pass a parameter `-c --credentials` with the path to a credentials file, or leave `-k --apiKey` empty to use `$HOME/.devo.json`.
+See [client credentials](#client-credentials) for more details.

-To see all the params you can use --help.
+To see all the params please use --help.

 ```
 devo-query --help